 I wake up the next morning to stirring outside the tent and find Kyle brewing coffee in the old percolator and cooking eggs and sausage for breakfast on the camp stove.
 The smells mingle with that of fresh mountain air in a delicious harmony that draws me back to every camping memory of my last 47 years.
 It's a perfect moment.
 I close my eyes and soak it in.

 For the next couple days we explore the miles of river in our backyard.
 Busting through brush, climbing hills, driving the gravel track along the river to find the next "hot spot."
 Riffles and slicks, braided sections, boulder fields, and deep pools.
 It looks like fish nirvana, and the fishing matches the expectations, landing cutties, browns, bows, brookies, and even a couple of surprise bulls.
-All released quickly back into the quick current.
+All carefully released back into the swift current.
 It's all magical.
 The setting.
 The fishing.
 The wildlife.
 The sounds and smells.
 More than anything, the time together in the outdoors.

 But we've saved the best for last.
 The spot shared with us in hushed confidence.
 A gift from a friend.
 One that promises big trout and has pictures to prove it, including a giant 22-inch brown from just a week ago.
 The anticipation is palpable as we make the drive.
 Dan has given us a treasure map and marked all the juicy spots with a giant "X."

 We unload and quickly rig up, walking the faint trail to the first honey hole.
 It looks incredible.
 Blake's luck had been a little slower on the last stretch so we give him first pass at the fishy run.
 He's throwing streamers and the first cast leads to a follow from a fish that had to have gone two feet.
-We all gasp and hold our breath as he darts back into the deep hole.
+We all gasp and hold our breath as it darts back into the deep hole.

 Another couple casts and he's hooked up.
 A nice upper teens brown, but not the monster we had seen.
 The boys work the spot a little longer and I head upstream to explore.
 I find a nice cut bank and pull a few casts through, hooking up with a smaller trout.
 Meanwhile downriver Kyle has already caught and released a fish and I can see that Blake is into something pretty serious.
 I fish my way down to them and they fill me in; a beefy cutthroat.
-We continue to fish our way downstream, moving a few but things seemed to have slowed.
+We continue to fish our way down, moving a few, but things seemed to have slowed.